Government Center Expansion

 - More space to provide current and new services to residents

 Designed With People and Growth in Mind

-The architects used the feedback from the masterplan study and from employees and potential tenants when creating the new design.
+The architects are using the feedback from the masterplan study and from employees when creating the new design.
 They also looked to neighboring communities like Eau Claire and Red Wing to learn what design decisions they made in their government buildings to serve their communities.